nationofmakers/maker-event-playbook/pages/contribute/contributing.md

 summary: You can contribute to this playbook by adding to the playbook overview OR by documenting your own event.
 ---

-{% include warning.html content = "NOTE, WE ARE NOT READY FOR YOU TO DO THIS, BUT WANTED TO CREATE THIS PAGE :)" %}
+{% include important.html content = "We are ALMOST ready and will be starting to onboard contributors at NOMCON 2020, stay tuned!" %}

 ### Why GitHub